nevwalkalone/Databases-2019-2020/2nd Assignment/README.md

 ```
 Add the foreign key constraints after the tables have been populated.

-The ER Diagram was done in:
+The ER Diagram can be drawn with the use of:
 * [Draw.io](https://app.diagrams.net/)